sulfuror/rescript-sh/docs/home/global-flags.md

 Silences all standard output from the command, making it completely invisible on your terminal.
 *Note: If combined with `--log`, the output will still be written to the log file even though it won't be printed to the screen.*

-### `-S, --simulate`

-Performs a safe dry-run of destructive commands like `backup` or `cleanup`.
-It prints exactly what internal `restic` command is about to be executed, allowing you to verify the arguments without actually pushing data or deleting anything.

 ### `-T, --timer`